Minter blockchain

 1 MNT != 1 ABC

-Every user of Minter can issue own coin.
-Each coin is backed by base coin in some proportion.
-Issue own coin is as simple as filling a form with given fields:
+Every user of Minter can issue their own coin.
+Each coin is backed by a base coin in some proportion.
+Issuing your own coin is as simple as filling out a form with given fields:

-- Coin symbol - Symbol of a coin.
-Must be unique, alphabetic, uppercase, 3 to 10 letters length.
+- Coin symbol - short, unique name of the coin (also known as ticker symbol).
+Must be unique, alphabetic, uppercase, and 3 to 10 letters long;

-After coin issued you can send is as ordinary coin using standard wallets.
+After the coin has been issued, you can casually send it using regular wallets.

-Each coin in system can be instantly exchanged to another coin.
-This is possible because each coin has "reserve" in base coin.
+Any coin can be instantly swapped for any other coin in any volume.
+This is possible because each coin has 'reserve' in base coin.

-Here are some formulas we are using for coin conversion:
+Here are some formulas we're using for coin conversion:

 CalculatePurchaseReturn